 Structural Design: Entuitive Consulting Engineers

 The above ground super structure of this house is almost entirely fabricated of timber – from the glulam structural frame to the prefabricated timber cassettes that form the envelope.
-The structural timber structure is a glulam frame stiffened by a series of longitudinal CLT panels which run the length of the building.
-The materials were prefabricated by Hasslacher in Austria and trucked to site where it was assembled over several weeks by a small team.
-The timber frame is fully internalised, allowed the envelope of the building to wrap around the frame.
-We used a series of prefabricated timber panels filled with woodwool to achieve the levels of insulation required for Passive House standards, and these too were craned into position in a short space of time.
+The structural timber structure is fully internalised and stiffened by a series of longitudinal CLT panels which run the length of the building.
+The Guest House is constructed in CLT in order to achieve the long span across its section.

 Sustainable residential architecture, green homes design, eco-friendly house construction, passive house design, energy-efficient homes, low carbon footprint houses, net-zero homes construction, renewable energy homes, sustainable living spaces, green roofs for houses, sustainable materials for home building, solar design for houses, eco-friendly architecture, and green home design for both new build sustainable architecture and retrofitting for sustainability in existing homes; sustainable urbanism homes, carbon-neutral houses construction, sustainable construction practices for homes, energy-positive houses, green building materials for homes, eco-design for houses, Dulwich, Herne Hill, Brixton, Clapham, Stockwell, Kennington, Vauxhall, Peckham, East Dulwich, West Dulwich, Sydenham Hill, Crystal Palace, Forest Hill, Penge, Honor Oak, Brockley, Catford, Beckenham, Bromley, Chislehurst, Tooting, Balham, Battersea, Chelsea, Fulham, Wandsworth, Wimbledon, Southfields, Earlsfield, Merton Park, Raynes Park, Richmond, Barnes, Mortlake, Kew, Chiswick, Hammersmith, Shepherds Bush, Acton, Ealing , Southwark